-- All your accommodation has been carefully selected and is regularly monitored. - We listen to you and tailor each holiday to meet your requirements. - We have an excellent level of customer service. - We have 15 years' experience, and very high levels of customer satisfaction. - Peace of mind help is only ever a telephone call away. - We're all outdoor enthusiasts we know what makes a good holiday, and we want you to have one! - 15% discount card for all your outdoor equipment purchases from Cotswold Outdoors. - 100% financial protection in the very unlikely event of Mickledore's financial failure, you receive a full refund.
+- All your accommodation has been carefully selected and is regularly monitored. - We listen to you and tailor each holiday to meet your requirements. - We have an excellent level of customer service. - We have 20 years' experience, and very high levels of customer satisfaction. - Peace of mind help is only ever a telephone call away. - We're all outdoor enthusiasts we know what makes a good holiday, and we want you to have one! - 100% financial protection in the very unlikely event of Mickledore's financial failure, you receive a full refund.